Monday, December 14, 2020

 Henry Neville's Age at Death

 Henry Neville died on July 10, 1615.
-His close friend James Whitelocke recorded in his diary at the time that Henry Neville was 52 years old.
+His friend James Whitelocke recorded in his diary at the time that Henry Neville was 52 years old.
 This suggests a possible birthdate of 1562/3.

 Portrait Evidence